Leland Faust

 Leland H. Faust is a financial advisor and author.
 His company, Career Sports International Capital Management (CSI) (currently called CSI Capital Management) advises athletes on contracts, taxes, investments and choosing an agent.
 By 2001 CSI handled over 200 pro athletes.
 In 2001, 2007, 2009 and 2010, Barron's named Faust to their list of top 100 investment managers.
 Southwest Airlines in 2003 called him one of the most "influential people in today's world of professional sports".

 Early life and education

-Born in 1946 and a Graduate of Harvard Law School, he was a water polo player and swimmer at Cal Berkely In 2001 he still held the record for the Golden Gate Swim race.
+Faust was born in 1946.
+He was a water polo player and swimmer at the University of California, Berkeley.
+He graduated from Harvard Law School.
+In 2001, Faust still held the record for the Golden Gate Swim race.

 Career

 Beginning as a tax attorney, he advised wealthy clients about tax shelters and over time developed an interest in investments and the securities industry.
 In the early 1970s when he was starting his career as a tax attorney, he had thought that his love of sports would remain separate from his world in finance, but then he started reading about professional athletes making poor financial decisions.

 Faust, himself a former collegiate water polo player at Cal Berkeley, started Career Sports International Capital Management (CSI) in San Francisco in 1978 with partner Don Hill.
 They had heard stories about investment advisors swindling their clients and decided help was needed.
 Their first sports clients were "members of baseball's San Francisco Giants".

 He knew that professional athletes are unique investors and require special handling as they can be preyed upon.
 Large amounts of money at an early age without a financial education plus their trusting nature, "a tendency fostered ... by the team nature of their competition", can make athletes prone to scams.
 He said that athletes are risk-takers and competitive which can influence their investments.
 Faust advocates for more conservative investing, making decisions based on where they are currently in their career, recognizing that they have an "abbreviated arc".
 In 1986 when Technical Equities (TE) went bankrupt, it liquidated the investments of 70 sports figures.
 According to Faust, "One reason athletes fall prey to bad deals is that many of them make a lot of money in a relatively short time.
 They tend to be young and inexperienced in money matters and have marquee value as well as money to offer."
 When Faust visited with Harry Stern from Technical Equities at the request of his client basketball player Phil Smith who had $140,000 invested in TE, Faust said that Stern gave a "silky-smooth sales pitch" but he felt it was too "canned" with more "style than substance".
 Faust became alarmed when "TE accounts could not clearly explain a bewildering series of transactions between several interests in a real estate deal", and as a result, Faust advised Smith to quickly remove his money from TE.